astronomer/docs/astro/test-and-troubleshoot-locally.md

  - Adjust CPU and memory resource allocation in your Docker resources configuration.
 Be aware that increasing Docker resource allocation might decrease the performance of your computer.
 - Modify Airflow-level environment variables to improve the performance of your local environment, including concurrency and parallelism.
 See  [Scaling out Airflow](https://www.astronomer.io/guides/airflow-scaling-workers).

-- Adjust your dynamic DAG authoring patterns.
-See [Dynamically Generating DAGs in Airflow](https://www.astronomer.io/guides/airflow-scaling-workers).
+Generating DAGs dynamically can also decrease the performance of your local Airflow environment, though it's a common authoring pattern for advanced use cases.
+For more information, see ["Dynamically Generating DAGs in Airflow"](https://www.astronomer.io/guides/dynamically-generating-dags/).
 If your DAGs continue to run slowly and you can't scale Docker or Airflow any further, Astronomer recommends pushing your project to a Deployment on Astro that's dedicated to testing.

 ### Astro project won't load after `astro dev start`

+If you're running the Astro CLI on a Mac computer that's built with the Apple M1 chip, your Astro project might take more than 5 mins to start after running `astro dev start`.
+This is a current limitation of Astro Runtime and the Astro CLI that's expected to be addressed soon.

-If your Astro project fails to run in an Airflow environment for more than 5 minutes after running `astro dev start`, it might be because your webserver or scheduler is unhealthy.
+If your project won't load, it might also be because your webserver or scheduler is unhealthy.
 In this case, you might need to debug your containers.
 To do so:

 1. After running `astro dev start`, retrieve a list of running containers by running `astro dev ps`.
 2. If the webserver and scheduler containers exist but are unhealthy, check their logs by running: